brownhci/WebGazer/www/data/src/readme.md

 Possible improvements to this software:
 =======================================
-- webgazerExtractClient.html: This software outputs eye features per frame, but WebGazer doesn't expose the function which computes the eye features.
-So, I reproduced it.
-This is bad; the function should be exposed via WebGazer.
-- webgazerExtractClient.html: Uses one $.ajax call; might not be worth loading jquery for just that.
 - webgazerExtractServer.py: Uses ffmpeg to find frame times within each video; it could write these out to metadata files _once_ for the whole dataset and distribute them.
 This would remove the ffmpeg dependency.
 - webgazerExtractServer.py: Make the screen recording replay video writer separate; this would simplify the code and remove the OpenCV dependency.
 - Tobii gaze estimation is the closest instantaneous sample in time, but Tobii samples over that window could be averaged or even modeled as a distribution.
 This would reduce the overall error of WebGazer by approximately Tobii's stated error.